rydmike/flex_scaffold_exp/README.md

 # FlexScaffold

-This is a new experimental reworked version of the original Flexfold package that was never released.
+This is a new experimental and reworked version of the original Flexfold package, that was never released publicly.

-This package is a work in progress and is not ready for general consumption.
-The intent is to publish this packge on pub.dev when it is ready for general use.
+This **Flutter** package is a **work in progress**, and is not ready for general consumption.
+The intent is to publish this package on [pub.dev](https://pub.dev/publishers/rydmike.com/packages) when it is ready for general use.

 **The API and features of this public release may still change at any time!**

+> [!CAUTION]
+> Use this package at your own risk.
+It is not ready for production use.